motorway/motorway-ui-test/README.md

 The things I did performance-wise in the past were monitoring function complexity, avoiding redundant re-renders, splitting code into chunks and preloading them, and paying attention to how much data, including media and its resolution, is actually needed in different parts of a project.

 Because the result is a single little page with one set of images, there was no point in splitting code, there also aren't any complex computations.
-As for image resolution, I coudn't figure out if the provided resources support loading lower-resolution images to display them while the full ones are loading.
+As for image resolution, I coudn't figure out if the provided resources support loading lower-resolution images to display while the full ones are loading.

 So, in the end, I was puzzled about what could be done performance-wise.

-Increasing competency in performance is one of the main goals of mine for the near future.
+Increasing expertise in performance is one of the main goals of mine for the near future.

 ### Forms